Learning Objectives

 #> ADFG

-You can also chain multiple else if
+You can also chain multiple else if statements together

 for a more complex conditional statement.
 For example, if you’re trying